abnoba12/PythonLearningLibraryProject/documentation/lesson_4.md

 ## Exercises

 **Exercise 1: If-Else Statements**
+1. Create a new file: ./library/data_operations/lesson4_functions.py.
+Write all code for Exercise 1 in this file.
-1. Write a program that checks if a number is positive, negative, or zero.
+2. Write a function that checks if a number is positive, negative, or zero.
-2. Write a program that assigns grades based on marks: A (90-100), B (80-89), C (70-79), D (60-69), F (below 60).
+3. Write a function that returns the first two letter of the authors last name based on the book provided

 **Exercise 2: While Loops**
+1. Write all code for Exercise 2 in ./library/data_operations/lesson4_functions.py
-1. Write a while loop that prints numbers from 1 to 10.
+2. Write a function with a while loop that prints numbers from 1 to 10.
-2. Write a program that uses a while loop to calculate the sum of numbers from 1 to 100.
+3. Write a function that uses a while loop to calculate the sum of numbers from 1 to 100.

 **Exercise 3: User Input Handling**
+1. Write all code for Exercise 3 in ./main.py
-1. Write a program that takes a list of numbers as input and prints the square of each number.
+2. Write a prompt that asks for a list of numbers as input and prints out if each number is positive, negative, or zero using the function from Exercise 1.
 Use try-except blocks to handle invalid input and type errors.
-2. Write a program that takes a string as input and checks if it is a palindrome (a word that reads the same backward as forward).
+3. Write a program that takes a string as input and checks if it is a palindrome (a word that reads the same backward as forward).

 **Exercise 4: Implementing a Menu-Driven Interface**
-1. Create a menu-driven program that allows the user to perform different mathematical operations (addition, subtraction, multiplication, division) based on their choice.
-Ensure that the program handles invalid choices and division by zero errors.
+1. Create a menu-driven program that allows the user to perform different library operations that were created in lesson 3 in file "./library/data_operations/book_operations.py".
+Through this menu and prompts we need to allow users to "add_book", "remove_book", "update_book_year", "list_books", and "find_book_by_title".

 ## Summary